 The possibilities are seemingly endless when it comes to using AI and machine learning for early diagnosis, driving decisions in drug design, enrolling the right pool of patients for studies, and remotely monitoring patients’ progress throughout the study.

 Many trials have an experimental group (patients who get the study drug) and a control group (patients who get a placebo drug).
-The point of a control group is to establish a baseline to compare to the experimental group’s symptoms.
-Often patients are unaware of which drug they are taking.
+The purpose of a control group is to establish a baseline to compare to the experimental group’s symptoms.

-Patient-generated data — like the data Project Baseline is gathering — could eliminate the need for a control group, providing the data required from the control and ultimately reducing recruitment bottlenecks.
-However, the project is still in its early stages, and these benefits may not be seen for several years.
+Patient-generated data — like the data from Project Baseline — could help create digital twins and eliminate the need for a control group, further reducing recruitment bottlenecks.

 Why AI alone isn’t the magic bullet

-The healthcare industry leads in AI adoption, experimenting with applications ranging from machine-assisted diagnostics to extracting information from electronic health records.
+The healthcare industry leads in AI adoption, experimenting with applications ranging from machine learning-assisted diagnostics to extracting information from electronic health records.

 Compared to other areas of healthcare, fewer startups are directly targeting clients in the clinical trials space.
-And in many aspects of clinical trials, there’s a need for digitization that precedes the need for AI.
+And in many aspects of clinical trials, the need for digitization precedes the need for AI.

 How Covid-19 has affected clinical trial tech adoption

 The Covid-19 pandemic has catalyzed the adoption of technologies that can improve the efficiency and cost of clinical trials.